alxmrs/website/src/anniversary.md

+---
-# Alexes' Anniversary
+title: Alexes' Anniversary

-_2022-06-16_
+date: 2022-06-16
+---

-I got married a few weeks ago, and the strangest thing happened the Friday before my [big day](/zettel/wedding/).
+I got married a few weeks ago, and the strangest thing happened the Friday before my [big day](/wedding/).
 I headed to the barber shop to get my beard cleaned up, as one does.

 I got there right on time.
 "Alex for a 2:30 appointment?"
 I asked as I entered the shop.